nishantdorwal/Web_Srcaping_airbnb/README.txt

 * Downloads images in high resolution
 * Converts images to **JPG** (or WebP if conversion fails)
 * Organizes saved images inside `airbnb_images/` folder
+* Easily scalable — replace Airbnb city/page links to collect 1500+ images in one run
 ---

 ## 🛠 Requirements